CSeCIITB/module-1-linux/README.md

 # Challenges :
-We have prepared 3 challenges : [Zip Mania](https://github.com/CSecIITB/module-1-linux/tree/main/challenge-1), [Web Mania](https://github.com/CSecIITB/module-1-linux/tree/main/challenge-2) and [env Pollution](https://github.com/CSecIITB/module-1-linux/tree/main/challenge-3).
+We have prepared 3 challenges : [Zip Mania](challenge-1), [Web Mania](challenge-2) and [env Pollution](challenge-3).
 All challenges are present in different folders of this repository.
-To complete this week's portion, you need to solve **ANY 2 OR ALL 3** of these challenges.
+All in all, you would need to solve **atleast 2 challenges throughtout the module** but we encourage that you solve all of these, for things are more fun that way
+😊.
 Make sure you go through the respective `README.md` files before jumping into the challenge.
-Have fun 😁
+Have fun!😁

-Use our [Discord Server](https://discord.gg/nnpCPsUrYV) for discussing any doubts.
+Discussions among mentees are encouraged and we request you to use our [Discord Server](https://discord.gg/nnpCPsUrYV) for the same.
 <p align="center">Created with :heart: by <a href="https://linktr.ee/csec.iitb">CSeC</a></p>